 Your wedding day is quickly approaching.
 You continue to plan, design, and complete your vision for the perfect wedding celebration.
-Then, here comes the Coronavirus!
+Then, COVID-19!
 Just a couple of months ago, this was something you never heard about.
 Then the news hits about a virus in China.
 A half a world away, at least it’s not here in our community.
 Now, only a few months later, this news flash is now something so very real and frightening.
 What is a couple to do?
 Continue planning the wedding?
 Would it be wise to postpone or cancel altogether?
 Don’t panic as this too shall pass.
 Here are a few things to consider.

 Know the Facts

 Is there a Coronavirus outbreak in your area or the area you will be getting married?
 Listen to the local government agencies who are the experts and take to heart the information they are providing.
 If the location of your celebration has a high number of patients with the virus, then perhaps postponing your event would be wise.
+As the COVID-19 numbers of infected people adjust, pay attention to what they are doing.
+Is the infection lessening in the area of your celebration or still a high risk to you and your guests.
+Every community has different regulations to follow regarding social/physical distancing and the number of guests per venue.
+Know what those are and how they will affect your celebration.
+Mostly, think about what you need to do to keep everyone attending safe.
+That might include fewer guests attending, a small celebration for just a few.
+Many clients will be live streaming their celebration so everyone who would have attended can still share in your day.

 Contact Your Vendors